RayShield® Radiation Protection Eyewear

 Balanced Eye Protection and Comfort

 RayShield® lead protection glasses are manufactured in our in-house optical lab to the highest standard in the industry.
-They offer the superior protection of a highly quality controlled optically-correct lead glass lens.
+They offer the superior protection of a high quality controlled optically-correct lead glass lens.
 They feature better balance than many other X-ray lead protective eye glasses.
 Genuine RayShield® X-ray Glasses are the industry's premium product.